 What is the tarsal tunnel?

-The tarsal tunnel is the portion of your body where the leg nerve (tibial nerve) travels down to the ankle.
+It is the portion of your body where the leg nerve (tibial nerve) travels down to the ankle.
 Many other structures are found here as well, including tendons, veins, and arteries, leaving little room for expansion.

 What is tarsal tunnel syndrome?